How to Sell Stock Music to Stock Music Libraries (Ultimate Guide)

 There have been many debates regarding this question, especially by consumers, not composers.

 The same doesn’t happen with songs by pop artists.
-Here, you are granted a license to use it in a specific media outlet for a specific duration, usually 1 year.
+Here, you are granted a license to use it in a specific media outlet for a specific duration, usually one year.
 Besides, with the money you’d spend on such a song, you could purchase hundreds of stock music tracks and use them forever without paying additional fees.

 That’s the price of using pop star’s songs.

-This is why royalty-free music has become so popular.
+And that’s why royalty-free music has become so popular.

 Stock music is music that’s already composed and ready to license.
 Instead of “custom music,” where a composer makes music for a particular project, be it a commercial, film, or another type of video, stock music is already in stock.